Updated: Nov 8, 2020

 Let's not forget about cooking.
 Cast iron skillets are perfect for over the fire cooking and using on the camper kitchen stove.
 We use ours daily.
 The Lodge brand is American made and is good quality.

 Julie Fergus, ASID is a home designer working with clients in New Hampshire.
 Home base is Wolfeboro.
-In addition to being a home designer, Jullie owns and manages three vacation rentals.
+In addition to being a home designer, Julie owns and manages a vacation rental and the RV rental.
+Click here for more information.